Free FLSA Exemption Flowchart and Questionnaire

 - Does the employee have authority to hire or fire employees, or are their recommendations on hiring, firing, or advancement given significant weight?

-Result: If Yes to all questions → Employee is likely exempt under the executive exemption.
+Result: If Yes to all questions, the employee is likely exempt under the executive exemption.
+If No to any question, the employee is likely non-exempt.

 Administrative Exemption